ET-Team/EnigTech2/README.md

 # EnigTech2

-*But first, ET2 was **different** for ET, their savefile can not be migrated directly or patched directly*

-<u>ET2 uses Twitch for the initial module installation, but subsequent updates and changes are performed in the MMC launcher environment.</u>
+<u>EnigTech2 uses Twitch for the initial module installation, but subsequent updates and changes are performed in the MMC launcher environment.</u>

-ET2 is a project by dong031001 and tuna5544.
-The goal of the project is to complete a full-structured magic-tech modpack, and suceed EnigTech1's general ideas.
+EnigTech2 is a project by ET-Team.
+The goal of the project is to complete a full-structured magic-tech modpack, and suceed EnigTech's general ideas.